Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/README.md

 Just set a path to save the captures, press Play and fire the blueprint!
 You also have the option to:
 - add padding around the object to have less tight bounding boxes.
-- select the label format, either a regular csv or a txt with the YOLO format
+- select the label format, either a regular csv or a txt with the YOLO format (expand the node to see the option)

 It will create 2 folders when taking the captures: